Robert Suggs

 He is the author of Minorities and Privatization: Economic Mobility at Risk (1989) and articles on corporate anti-takeover statutes, economic development, and the effects of racial status on market transactions.
 Professor Suggs has served as chair of the mayor's Minority Business Enterprise/Women's Business Enterprise Advisory Committee.

-He currently teaches Copyright, a Copyright Seminar, Business Associations, and Not for Profit Corporations.
+Before retirement, he taught Copyright, a Copyright Seminar, Business Associations, and Not for Profit Corporations.

 Books